Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Introduction

-Various theoretical works in the recent past have discussed the possibilities of topological defects and dual orders in BLG in the absence~\cite{herbut-lu, moon, sachdev-1} as well as in the presence of magnetic fields~\cite{sondhi, sachdev-2}, and also predicted a charge $4e$ $s$-wave superconductor induced by skyrmion of topological quantum spin Hall insulator (QSHI)~\cite{herbut-lu, moon}.
-Despite these commendable efforts, the internal algebra of competing orders in QBT systems still remains unexplored, and constitutes the central theme of the present work.
-Here we use the real Clifford algebra of anticommuting matrices to address this question~\cite{okubo}.
+Various theoretical works in the recent past have discussed the possibilities of topological defects and dual orders in BLG in the absence~\cite{herbut-lu, moon, sachdev-1} as well as in the presence of magnetic fields~\cite{sondhi, sachdev-2}, and also predicted a charge $4e$ $s$-wave superconductor induced by skyrmions of topological quantum spin Hall insulator (QSHI)~\cite{herbut-lu, moon}.
+Despite these commendable efforts, the internal algebra of competing orders in the core of topological defects in QBT systems still remains vastly unexplored, and constitutes the central theme of the present work.
+Here we use the \emph{real} Clifford algebra of anticommuting matrices (all of them are \emph{real}) to address this question~\cite{okubo}.

-The most tantalizing outcomes are possibly the following.
-We find that skyrmions of both N\'eel antiferromagnet and QSHI in BLG accommodate charge $4e$ spin-singlet pair-density-waves, assuming two distinct Kekule patterns on honeycomb lattice, whereas the later one in addition sustains a mundane $s$-wave pairing.
-On the other hand, all three singlet pairings support topological QSHI in the mixed phase, while the N\'eel order can only be realized in the vortex phase of spin-singlet Kekule superconductors.
-Thus, in BLG the competing orders are not \emph{unique}, giving rise to the notion of a \emph{flavor or color degeneracy} (defined precisely below) among them.
+The most tantalizing outcomes in this context are possibly the following.
+We find that skyrmions of both N\'eel antiferromagnet and QSHI in BLG, each being constituted by three mutually anti-commuting mass matrices, accommodate charge $4e$ spin-singlet pair-density-waves, assuming two distinct Kekul\'e patterns on honeycomb lattice, by developing their finite local expectation values within the manifold of the bound states localized in the vicinity of the defect core, whereas the skyrmion core of QSHI on the same token additionally sustains an $s$-wave pairing.
+By contrast, in a Dirac system skyrmion core of antiferromagnet is devoid of any superconducting mass, while that of QSHI only supports $s$-wave pairing~\cite{grover-senthil, herbut-isospin}.
+On the other hand, all three singlet pairings in BLG support topological QSHI in the mixed phase (supporting vortex-type defects), while the N\'eel order can only be realized in the vortex phase of spin-singlet Kekul\'e superconductors.
+These local order parameters in the vortex core develop by splitting the subspace of zero energy modes with their eigenvalues $+1$ and $-1$, and filling only the former subset, for example~\cite{ herbut-prl-2010}.
+Thus, in BLG the competing orders are not unique, giving rise to the notion of a \emph{color degeneracy} (defined precisely below) among them.
+As lattice-based numerical analyses with nontrivial topological defects of mass orders in Dirac systems have confirmed the formation of induced orders or additional competing masses near the defect core~\cite{hou-mudry-chamon-ryu, ghaemi-ryu-lee, liu-si-goswami}, one expects that the nature of competing orders and their color degeneracy in planar QBT systems can also be tested from similar independent lattice-based numerical analyses.
 Now we present an extended summary of our main findings.